skip navigation

 Court Usage Based on Number of Playing Surfaces Available.
 The League can accommodate hosts who have anywhere between one and six (or more) courts available on their hosting date.
 These are the options:

-Three courts: If you have access to three surfaces, you can host two six-team meets on the same date.
-These two meets are generally held for two different grades/genders, but can be for the same grade/gender if enough teams are available.
-These meets will have six teams, with the three teams in one group playing the three teams from the other group.
+• Three courts: With three surfaces, two six-team meets can be held on the same date.
+These two meets are usually for two different grades/genders, but can be for the same grade/gender if enough teams are available.
+These meets will have six teams, with the three teams in one group playing the three teams from the other.

-Four courts: If you have access to four courts when hosting, you can host two meets, generally for two different grades/genders, consistent with what is described above in the bullet labeled "Two Courts."
+• Four courts: With four courts, there are generally two meets for two different grades/genders, as described above in the bullet labeled "Two Courts."

-Five courts: If you have five courts available, your program can host two meets consistent with the format in the section entitled "Three Courts" (see above), plus one meet described in the section entitled "Two Courts" (see above).
+• Five courts: With five courts, a program can host two meets consistent with the format in the section entitled "Three Courts" (see above), plus one meet described in the section entitled "Two Courts" (see above).

 Players and coaches should not leave the building between games that are scheduled 1:10 apart so that they can be ready to play their next game if the meet is running ahead of schedule.
-In those host communities where the surfaces being used for a given grade are in two different buildings, a team having its next game in the other building must go immediately to that location after its just completed game and check the status of the game timing before stopping for food or other refreshments at the concession stand.
+In communities where the surfaces being used are in two different buildings, a team must go immediately to the location of its next game after each completed game and check the status of the game timing before stopping for food or other refreshments at the concession stand.
 The times listed on schedule pages represent the latest desired start times of each game.
-Barring overtime, most meets actually run slightly ahead of schedule and players/coaches must be prepared for that possibility.
+Barring overtime, meets often run slightly ahead of schedule and players/coaches must be prepared for that possibility.
 The meet director has the authority to begin the second or third game of the day for any team before its scheduled start time, even if one team does not have all its players in attendance – however, the first game of the day for each team will not commence before the scheduled start time unless both teams are present and willing to begin early.

-While "B" teams and geographically-central teams are fairly easy to schedule, the League often struggles placing teams on our geographic fringe [as well as the very strongest ("A") and weakest ("C") teams] in locations that coaches feel are manageable trips.
-The League expects all teams to be able to travel up to 90 minutes on occasion, provided that their average trip is no more than 60-70 minutes (which means there are 15 or 30 minute trips mixed in).
+While "B" teams and geographically central teams are easier to schedule, it is more difficult to place teams on the geographic fringe, as well as the very strongest ("A") and weakest ("C") teams, in locations that coaches feel are manageable trips.
+The League expects all teams to be able to travel up to 90 minutes on occasion, provided that their average trip is no more than 60-70 minutes (which means there are 15- or 30-minute trips mixed in).
 However, "A" teams, those teams on the League's geographic fringe, and those teams that don't host and aren't part of a program that has submitted a Meet Hosting Form, will be expected to travel further on occasion, provided that the average travel time for all their meets doesn't exceed 75 minutes (again, this means that shorter trips are part of the mix).

 Who Plays at What Time?
-For each meet, the teams assigned to the first time slot are those in the group whose most distant team is closer to the host's location than the most distant team from the other group.
+For each meet, the teams assigned to the first time slot will be the group whose most distant team is closer to the host's location than the most distant team from the other group.
 Where the two most distant teams are relatively equidistant from the meet site, the host team's group will play in the first time slot.

 When a host team is hosting two meets on four courts on a given day in the same town, instead of having half the teams from each of the two meets start at 9:00 a.m., and the other half from each of the two meets start at 10:10 a.m., the League reserves the option of having all eight teams from one meet play their first game at 9:00 a.m., and all eight teams from the other meet play their first game at 10:10 a.m.